Package leaflet: Information for the user

 Kyleena is used for the prevention of pregnancy (contraception) for up to five years.
 Kyleena is a T-shaped intrauterine delivery system (IUS) which after placement inside the womb slowly releases a small amount of the hormone levonorgestrel.
 Kyleena works by reducing the monthly growth of the lining of the womb and thickening the cervical mucus.
 These actions prevent the sperm and egg from coming into contact and so prevent fertilization of an egg by sperm.

 2. What you need to know before you use Kyleena

 Before you can begin using Kyleena, your healthcare professional will ask you some questions about your personal health history.

 In this leaflet, several situations are described where Kyleena should be removed, or where the reliability of Kyleena may be decreased.
-In such situations you should either not have sex or you should use a condom or another barrier method.
+In such situations you should either not have intercourse or you should use a condom or another barrier method.

 Kyleena, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.